tjohann/a20_sdk/README.md

 Notes about /opt/a20_sdk/external
 ---------------------------------

 This repository is something like a bracket over my differnet projects and so below ${ARMHF_BIN_HOME} is the place for them.
-Most parts (like libbaalue.git or time_triggert_env.git) are already installed on the images i provide.
-I use the devices as my test and development plattform (see also ./pics).
+Some parts (like libbaalue.git or baalued.git) are already installed on the images i provide.

 If you're interested in realtime linux (for example) you should have then a good basement for your own development.